netsec-ethz/rains/DESIGN-NEG-CACHE.md

   query option 5 (expired assertions are acceptable) set.

 ## Negative assertion requirements
-- cache has a fixed size which is configurable (to avoid memory exhaustion of the server in case of an attack).
+- cache has a maximum size which is configurable (to avoid memory exhaustion of the server in case of an attack).
+It is not fix size to reduce the number of comparisons needed for checking that the new assertion is consistent with all already cached entries.
 - In case the cache is full the least recently used shard or zone over which the server has no authority is removed from the cache.
 - it must provide an insertion function which stores a shard or zone together with an expiration